Evandro-developer/projeto-pesquisenews-frontend/README.md

 Obrigado por seu interesse no [PesquiseNews](https://pesquisenews.com.br).

 ---
 ### [Versão em Portuguës](#projeto-pesquisenews-frontend)
 ---
 # PesquiseNews Frontend Project
-This project is the frontend part of the [PesquiseNews](https://pesquisenews.com.br) application, a complete solution for searching and managing news in real-time.
+This project is the frontend part of the [PesquiseNews](https://pesquisenews.com.br) application, a comprehensive solution for searching and managing news in real time with the use of AI.

-## Explore PesquiseNews
-[PesquiseNews](https://pesquisenews.com.br) is a modern platform, offering real-time access to news from reliable sources.
-Discover details about the frontend, including its functionalities and advanced settings that make news searching a dynamic and interactive experience.

 ## Pixel Perfect Design: Precision and Aesthetics at [PesquiseNews](https://pesquisenews.com.br)
 We adopted the **"Pixel Perfect Design"** to ensure that every interface element exactly matches our design standards.
 This includes fidelity to mockups and the use of cutting-edge technology to translate visual precision into digital reality.
 The result is a fluid and visually pleasing user experience.

-## Advanced Multilingual Support at [PesquiseNews](https://pesquisenews.com.br)
+## Advanced Multilingual Support on [PesquiseNews](https://pesquisenews.com.br)
-- **Innovative Integration with [NEWSAPI](https://newsapi.org/)**: We synchronize user language preferences with news searches, ensuring relevant and accessible content.
+- **Innovative Integration of [NEWSAPI](https://newsapi.org) with [OpenAI](https://platform.openai.com/api-keys) API**: We have expanded the functionalities of [PesquiseNews](https://pesquisenews.com.br) with innovative integration to [NEWSAPI](https://newsapi.org) and the implementation of AI technology with [OpenAI](https://platform.openai.com/api-keys), for content translation and summarization, syncing user language preferences with news searches.
-- **Global Flexibility**: Ability to easily add new languages without alterations in components or backend.
+- **Global Flexibility**: Our system supports the addition of new languages swiftly, in addition to allowing content customization through the creation of saved article collections.
 - **Enhanced User Experience**: Access to news in multiple languages increases accessibility and engagement.

 ## Connecting Frontend and Backend at [PesquiseNews](https://pesquisenews.com.br)